Get access to everything we publish when you sign up for Outside+.

 The 3D-printing process was also a designer’s dream.
 With remarkable speed, it creates shapes impossible to make with injection molding.
 In just over a year, Carbon was able to iterate close to 100 different permutations of the design, all with far less waste than injection molding.
 Working with the emerging technology isn’t cheap—the packs ring in at an eye-watering $700—but Osprey owner Mike Photenhauer says he wanted to showcase what’s possible in pack design “when price is no object.”

-Saving the word, one shirt at a time
+Saving the world, one shirt at a time

 A pair of Stanford professors founded the startup LifeLabs this year to create fabrics that combat climate change.
 According to the Department of Energy, if Americans would simply raise their thermostats 2°C higher in summer and 2°C lower in winter, it would save an average of 6,000 pounds of atmospheric carbon per household (about a 20 percent reduction in a home’s total energy use).
 Better temperature-regulating clothing could make that easier.